Code-Institute-Submissions/milestone_2_rpoas/README.md

-x clear search results with each form submit x fix modal to work with search function x Order by asc/desc year
+x clear search results with each form submit x fix modal to work with search function x Order by asc/desc year x How do I show photos that don't have year/location info?
 - Operate Gallery with keyboard
 - Style photos (hover)
-- How do I show photos that don't have year/location info?
 - How do I search when there's more than one location?
 - Can select list be creating automatically?